 For the co-development and co-commercialization program Celgene designates the 65/35 program in the IO field, the Company is eligible to receive up to \$208.8 million in potential milestone-based payments.
 The potential milestone-based payments for that program are comprised of: (i) a \$25.0 million milestone-based payment upon achievement of a specified clinical development event and (ii) up to \$183.8 million in milestone-based payments upon achievement of specified regulatory milestone events.
-For each co-development and co-commercialization program in the IO field other than the 65/35 program, Agios is eligible to receive up to \$168.8 million in potential milestone-based payments.
-The potential milestone-based payments for such programs are comprised of: (i) a \$20.0 million milestone-based payment upon achievement of a specified clinical development event and (ii) up to \$148.8 million in milestone-based payments upon achievement of specified regulatory milestone events.
+For each co-development and co-commercialization program in the IO field other than the 65/35 program, Agios is eligible to receive up to \$168.8 million in potential milestone-based payments for such programs are comprised of: (i) a \$20.0 million milestone-based payment upon achievement of a specified clinical development upon achievement of a specified clinical development upon achievement of a specified clinical milestone-based payments of such programs are comprised of: (i) a \$20.0 million milestone-based payment upon achievement of a specified clinical development event and (ii) up to \$148.8 million in milestone-based payments upon achievement of specified regulatory milestone events.